sethjgore/react-checklist/README.md

 4) Enjoy

-#Additional Features

-1) Add as Saved Item: You can save some of the list so you don't have to write them down again the next Tuesday
-2) Clear the unsaved
-3) Clear the entire list

 #Features that could be useful

+There is always better designed features coming to any "living" app.
+Below are ideas.

 0) Save the list to LocalStorage.
 Right now it is per-session storage using React's internal state.

-1) As you can see, I put 'Natasha' in the "who" button in each item.
-It would be useful to be able to assign roomates to items
-2) Filter the list by roomate
-3) a mailto: link that leads you to a new email CCing everybody with the list ordered by roomate, maybe with the state built in the URL.
+1) a mailto: link that leads you to a new email CCing everybody with the list ordered by roomate, maybe with the state built in the URL.

-4) The (delete CHECKED) could be (clear CHECKED) instead, clearing the state rather than deleting the item.
+2) The (delete CHECKED) could be (clear CHECKED) instead, clearing the state rather than deleting the item.
 You can then delete them with (DELETE ALL) or (DELETE UNSAVED).
 This would give the user more flexibility.

-I would love to work on these extra "useful" features but I'm respective of the time limit.